Yerida

 Yerida (ירידה, "descent") is emigration by Jews from the State of Israel (or in religious texts, Land of Israel).
-Yerida is the opposite of aliyah (lit. "ascent"), which is immigration by Jews to Israel.
-Zionists are generally critical of the act of yerida and the term is somewhat derogatory.
-The emigration of non-Jewish Israelis is not included in the term.
+Yerida is the opposite of aliyah (עליה, lit. "ascent"), which is immigration of Jews to Israel.
+Zionists are generally critical of the act of yerida and the term has traditionally carried a negative connotation.
+The term applies specifically to Jewish emigrants and does not include the emigration of non-Jewish Israeli citizens.

-Common reasons for emigration given are the high cost of living, a desire to escape from the ongoing Arab–Israeli conflict, academic or professional ambitions, and disillusionment with Israeli society.
+According to a 2025 report by the Institute for Jewish Policy Research, 630,000 Israeli citizens live abroad, of whom roughly half were born abroad.
+Another 325,000 people outside Israel have at least one Israeli parent.
+Reasons commonly cited for emigration include the high cost of living, a desire to escape from the Israeli–Palestinian conflict, academic or professional opportunities abroad, and dissatisfaction with Israeli society.
+In 2024 and 2025, Israel experienced net negative migration: yerida was higher than aliyah.